PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 after `_terminal_boundary_layout_results`.
 Preserve the existing option guard and child policy before deciding whether ordered results can be retained.
 Commit and push only; do not create, reopen, or update a pull request.

+## Mean/attention result propagation characterization checkpoint

+`run_mean_attention()` selects an ordered five-to-seven-child sequence from independent `include_layernorm` and `include_conv_attention` policies.
+The generic recovery runner already returns the corresponding tuple, but the phase runner and local `_run_mean_attention_layout_pass_cluster()` helper currently drop it.

+The helper has two direct primary calls and two existing callback references.
+The first direct call enables LayerNorm and leaves Conv-attention at its default enabled state; the guarded terminal call disables Conv-attention and leaves LayerNorm disabled.
+The recovery contexts type the callback result as `Any` and do not branch on it.

+A strict expected-failure contract requires policy-correct tuples to propagate through the phase runner and helper.
+It fixes direct targets `_layout_pass_set_1_mean_attention_results` and `_terminal_mean_attention_results`, all four policy combinations, both callback references, and existing option keywords.

+At implementation, return only the tuple already produced by `run_recovery_invocations()` and retain both direct results.
+Do not summarize or consume them, do not run a child twice, and do not change policy selection, callback references, shared scopes, option guards, adjacent calls, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- mean/attention policy and callback contexts, attention recovery, quantized suffix, terminal boundary, architecture, and pass-efficiency coverage:
+  `329 passed, 1 xfailed in 17.89s`

+The sole strict expected failure is the intentionally unimplemented tuple propagation contract.
+Implement only the transparent returns and two direct assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.